Could It Be My Thyroid? Speed Up Your Metabolism Using The 4-A Strategy

 1. Add Thyroid Supporting Food

-If you’ve ever followed my 7-Day Junk Food to Super Food Challenge, you know that I recommend Adding before Subtracting, meaning that to change your diet successfully, you have to add healthy foods to your diet before you remove the junky foods.
+One of the repeating mantras I use in my programs is Adding before Subtracting, meaning that to change your diet successfully, you have to add healthy foods to your diet before you remove the junky foods.

 If you try to start a diet by first cutting out all of your favorite foods, you’ll be so badgered by hunger and cravings that you’ll quit.